VeFA: Vector-Based Feature Space Adaptation for Robust Model Fine-Tuning: Experiment

 \subsection{Experiment setup}

 \textbf{Pre-trained models and downstream tasks}.
-To demonstrate the effectiveness and rationality of our feature-space based fine-tuning method, we fine-tune four different pre-trained model on corresponding downstream datasets.
+To demonstrate the effectiveness of VeFA, we fine-tune three different pre-trained models on their corresponding downstream datasets.
+Our goals are twofold: (i) to show that VeFA achieves downstream performance comparable to LoRA while using substantially fewer trainable parameters, and (ii) to examine, through multiple cross-task evaluations, whether VeFA attains better performance than LoRA in terms of reduced forgetting, and thus improved robustness.

-1. Image Classification (ResNet-18: MNIST → USPS \cite{lecun1998gradient, lecun1989backpropagation}).
-This dataset serves as a toy example to illustrate the effectiveness of feature-space adaptation based on EEM.
-We fine-tune a ResNet-18 model pre-trained on MNIST to the USPS dataset.
-In the downstream setting, only a subset of USPS classes is available during fine-tuning, while evaluation is conducted on both seen and unseen classes.
-This setup directly measures the first robustness metric $R_1$.

-2. Image Classification (CLIP across seven datasets \cite{radford2021learning,zanella2024low}).
-We fine-tune CLIP (Contrastive Language–Image Pre-training, ViT-B/16 backbone) on seven diverse image classification datasets.
+1. Image Classification (CLIP across seven datasets \cite{radford2021learning,zanella2024low}).
+We fine-tune CLIP (ViT-B/16 backbone) on seven image classification datasets.
 In each case, the model is fine-tuned on one dataset and then evaluated on the others.
-By comparing fine-tuned performance with CLIP’s zero-shot baseline, we assess the second robustness metric $R_1$, i.e., the cross-dataset robustness of different fine-tuning strategies.
+By comparing fine-tuned performance with CLIP’s zero-shot baseline, we assess the cross-dataset robustness of different fine-tuning strategies.

-3. Natural Language Understanding (RoBERTa on GLUE\cite{liu2019roberta,wang2018glue}).
-We evaluate RoBERTa (Robustly Optimized BERT Pre-training) on the GLUE benchmark.
-Since fine-tuning requires the addition of task-specific classification heads, robustness comparisons may be confounded.
-Therefore, GLUE is primarily used to validate the feasibility and effectiveness of LoRFA and VeFA in NLU tasks, rather than as a robustness benchmark.

-4. Natural Language Generation (GPT-2 on E2E\cite{radford2019language,novikova2017e2e}).
-We fine-tune GPT-2 on the E2E NLG benchmark and subsequently evaluate its zero-shot transfer to two additional benchmarks, DART and WebNLG.
-The comparison with zero-shot GPT-2 serves to quantify R2 in the generative setting, using standard NLG evaluation metrics.